Sanke926/Tailenrich/README.md

 - `log2FC`
 - `PValue`
 - `FDR`
+- `PE_L2H`, `PE_H2L`
+- `PeakH_L2H`, `PeakH_H2L`
+- `PeakX_L2H`, `PeakX_H2L`
 - `direction_best`
 - `TE_score_any`
 - `score`

 Interpretation:

-- for figure display, `right` denotes the high-expression tail.
-- for figure display, `left` denotes the low-expression tail.
+- `L2H` denotes the low-to-high ranking direction and corresponds to low-expression tail enrichment.
+- `H2L` denotes the high-to-low ranking direction and corresponds to high-expression tail enrichment.
+- `direction_best` records the ranking direction with the larger PE-score.
 - `log2FC` is the direction-specific tail fold change.
 - `PValue` and `FDR` summarize permutation-based significance.
+- `score` is `-log10(PValue)` and is provided for ranking and visualization.

 ## Figures

 ### Volcano Plot

+This volcano plot uses only the `MSBB-BM36` example dataset.
 Red points satisfy both `TailEnrich FDR < 0.05` and `|log2FC| >= log2(1.5)`.
 Non-significant genes are shown in gray.

 ![MSBB-BM36 volcano plot](figures/MSBB-BM36_volcano.png)

 ### Annotated PE Curves

-These genes were chosen from the same sample dataset under the rule:
+The PE-curve examples were selected from genes that satisfy the following criteria:

 - significant in TailEnrich,
 - non-significant in `edgeR`,
-- not chosen simply by top significance rank.
+- selected to show representative tail-enrichment patterns rather than only the smallest FDR values.

-The exact list is stored in `results/selected_genes.tsv`.
+The exact gene list is stored in `results/selected_genes.tsv`.
+For display, `H2L` curves are mirrored horizontally so the enriched high-expression tail appears on the right side of the panel.

 ![Selected PE curves](figures/MSBB-BM36_selected_pe_curves.png)

 ## Results and Interpretation

-For the representative sample dataset `MSBB-BM36`, TailEnrich detects a substantial set of significant genes (`253`) while still leaving many genes outside the conventional `edgeR` hit list.

-The point of the bundled PE-curve examples is not to show the strongest possible genes, but to show genes where TailEnrich identifies tail-structured signal while `edgeR` remains non-significant.
-That is the main behavior this public package is intended to illustrate.

-In practical terms, the example suggests:

-- TailEnrich can recover genes with subgroup-tail structure that do not necessarily appear as standard `edgeR` hits.
-- The method should be interpreted as complementary to conventional DE analysis, not merely as another ranking of the same global-shift signal.
+In the `MSBB-BM36` example dataset, TailEnrich identifies `253` significant genes.
+The included `edgeR` reference table identifies `1445` significant genes under the corresponding comparison workflow.

+The selected PE curves highlight genes that are significant in TailEnrich but not significant in `edgeR`.
+These examples illustrate tail-structured case/control differences that may not appear as standard mean-shift differential expression signals.

+These results support the intended use of TailEnrich as a complementary analysis to conventional differential expression methods.
+TailEnrich is designed to detect subgroup-level enrichment at expression tails rather than to replace global-shift differential expression analysis.

 ## Rebuild Figures